 - Social bookmarking submissions like woah.
 We submit to sites that nobody thinks of, but they certainly drive traffic.
 We also submit links to Quora, StumbleUpon, Reddit, etc.

-- New Twitter followers
+- New Twitter followers and interesting interactions

-- New FB fans
+- New FB fans and interesting interactions

 - Google Analytics traffic reports